 - 1. Corrections to be added to the measured or predicted levels, except in the case of duration where the adjustment is to be made to the criterion. - 2.
 Where a source emits tonal and low-frequency noise, only one 5-dB correction should be applied if the tone is in the low-frequency range, that is, at or below 160 Hz. - 3.
 Where narrow-band analysis using the reference method is required, as outlined in column 5, the correction will be determined by the ISO1996-2:2007 standard.

-Noise monitoring at the receiver locations were conducted within 30m of the residential dwelling.
+Noise monitoring at the receiver locations were conducted within 30m of the residential dwelling in the direction of the quarry.